VicGUTT/strjs/README.md

 ### Base `String` method overrides

-As previously state, some methods inherited from the base `String` object may have been overriden in order to be a little more convenient or to simply return an instance of `Stringable` instead of `String` where appropriate.
+As previously stated, some methods inherited from the base `String` object may have been overriden in order to be a little more convenient or to simply return an instance of `Stringable` instead of `String` where appropriate.

 The following methods have the exact same behavior but return an instance or instances of `Stringable`: